-Our range of immersion programs see De La Salle College students travel far and wide to experience another culture or immerse themselves by living in solidarity with the poorest of the poor.
-Students gain independence, give back to the local communities and are enriched by these cultural experiences.
+Our range of overseas study, cultural and immersion programs see De La Salle College students travel far and wide to experience another culture or immerse themselves by living in solidarity with the poorest of the poor.
+Students gain independence, give back to the local communities and are enriched by these experiences.

-The De La Salle ‘Coolies’ are a group of recently graduated Year 12 students who travel to India to work on construction projects that help the Sri Lankan Lasallian community at Diyagala Boys Town.
-Money raised by the students throughout the year goes towards the completion of the project.
+The De La Salle ‘Yaluwo’ are a group of recently graduated Year 12 students who travel to Sri Lanka to work on projects that help the Sri Lankan Lasallian community at Diyagala Boys Town.
+Money raised by the students throughout the year goes towards the completion of the projects.

-The De La Salle Coolies work as labourers for approximately four weeks and while they’re doing so, live with the De La Salle Brothers and fully immerse themselves in the community at Diyagala Boys Town.
+The De La Salle ‘Yaluwo’ work as labourers for approximately four weeks and while they’re doing so, live with the De La Salle Brothers and fully immerse themselves in the community at Diyagala Boys Town.
 Completed projects may include; teaching, maintenance and/or renovation of housing, schools or classrooms, farming or landscaping.

-Coolies is an alternate way for students to celebrate their Year 12 graduation whilst contributing to underprivileged communities.
-All students must commit to Coolies at the start of their Year 12 year and raise a minimum of $500 each for the building projects.
+The ‘Yaluwo’ Immersion is an alternate way for students to celebrate their Year 12 graduation whilst contributing to underprivileged communities.
+All students must commit to Yaluwo at the start of their Year 12 year and to fundraising for the immersion.
 Students must also cover their own transport and living costs.

-Being a Coolie gives our boys a unique cultural experience and the opportunity to give back to the community.
+Being a Yaluwo gives our students a unique cultural experience and the opportunity to give back to the community.
 This is made all the more rewarding because they’re able to turn their fundraising efforts into practical, hands-on solutions.